SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

   * Remove selected island: opposite of keep selected island.
   * Add selected island: ???

-  :pencil: In my case, I kinda know that tumor is seperated from the skull and currently my segment contains both the skull, some nasal airways and the tumor.
+  :pencil2: In my case, I kinda know that tumor is seperated from the skull and currently my segment contains both the skull, some nasal airways and the tumor.
 I am going to use "Keep selected island" and click on the tumor.
 Then I can visualize by clicking Show 3D and decide if I want to "Undo" or not.

   <img src="images/islands.png">